-Dr Bellamy says that humans are ruining the Earth and we need to reduce our footprint – but humans are also improving the Earth for human benefit and we can adapt to some of the negative side effects of this, and humans are also capable of managing the Earth in balance.
+Dr Bellamy says that humans are ruining the Earth and we need to reduce our footprint but humans are also improving the Earth for human benefit.
+We can adapt to some of the negative side effects of this and we are capable of managing the Earth in balance.

 With so many different viewpoints, it’s no wonder that there’s no agreement on what to do next.

 “There’s a great quote by political commentator Walter Lippmann, who said that the “the goal of politics is not to get people to think alike.
 The goal of politics is to get people who think differently to act alike”, says Dr Bellamy.